Spotlight on The Loft and Us

 7. What have you learnt?

 Consistency and engagement with your customers is key.
 I also think motivation and shear drive play an integral role.
-Sometimes it can be hard to find the motivation to work an 8 hour days at home and jump from designing to finances to marketing and business strategies it all can all get a little overwhelming, so I think wherever it is possible to source outside help, do it.
+Sometimes it can be hard to find the motivation to work an 8-hour day at home and jump from designing to finances to marketing and business strategies it all can all get a little overwhelming, so I think wherever it is possible to source outside help, do it.

 8. What is the most important piece of advice you could give others thinking about starting a business.